walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 > What can sentiment analysis like this tell us about the objects that we study?

 As with any form of text analysis, the potential uses range as widely as your imagination.
 One compelling recent [use of sentiment analysis](http://varianceexplained.org/r/trump-tweets/) by David Robinson sought to gauge the degree of control that Donald Trump's campaign had over his Twitter account.
-Given reporting that Trump tends to use a Samsung Galaxy to tweet,
+Given reporting that Trump tends to use a Samsung Galaxy to tweet, Robinson wanted to determine if tweets from different techonologies might have different characteristics.
+If so, one could determine that